Become a Proofreader with No Experience (A 10-Step Guide)

 A white desk with a laptop and assorted items.
 A sticky note attached to the laptop says, "I Love My Job!"

-It’s important to do some self-reflection to make sure your abilities and interests align with being a proofreader.
+It’s important to engage in some self-reflection to ensure your abilities and interests align with the role of a proofreader.

 To see if you’re well-suited for this job, consider the following questions: